amatarazzo777/ux_nebula/README.md

 precisely with the standard library without adding new data types.
 It supports rapid development and incorporates a small set of memorable names within its model.
 It is a templated oriented implementation for higher performance and integrated syntax.
-It offers the document object model integrated with C++ language as a natural syntax that appears like HTML because of the use of <>.
+It offers the document object model integrated with C++ language as a natural syntax that appears like HTML because of the use of &lt;&gt;.
 The following development platforms and rendering technologies are capable of use for development and distribution.

 Research into method of invocation of newer font systems that do not utilize external sources.
 Better projection,